Minituff/nautical-backup/docs/arguments.md

     2. Tell Nautical to process both the `additional` and `additional2` folders
     3. Tell Nautical *when* to backup the additional folders.
             * `before` is the default

+!!! abstract "If the same folder is named in the [Additional Folders](./labels.md#additional-folders) label and a service env variable--it will be backed up twice."

+<small>🔄 This is the same action as the [Additional Folders](./labels.md#additional-folders) label, but applied globally.</small>

 ## Skip Containers
 Tell Nautical to skip backup of containers in this list.